TN 35 (12-24)

 B. Overview

-Effective September 1, 2004, the Single Payment System (SPS) processing of the assessment differs depending on the Payment Identification Code (PIC) cluster.
-The key difference between the two clusters is whether SPS considers paid assessment amounts already on the SPS database when calculating the assessment.
+The Single Payment System (SPS) processing of the assessment differs depending on the Payment Identification Code (PIC) cluster.
+The key difference between the two clusters is whether SPS considers paid assessment amounts already in the SPS database when calculating the assessment.

-EXAMPLE: SSA is paying the fee based on a new period of disability, and an assessment amount is on the database.
+EXAMPLE: We are paying the fee based on a new period of disability, and an assessment amount is in the database.
 SPS will disregard the previous assessment payment and correctly calculate the assessment.

 • PICs of B and C generally are associated with an auxiliary beneficiary for purposes of representation.
-For these PICs, SPS considers paid assessment amounts already on the SPS database.
+For these PICs, SPS considers paid assessment amounts already in the SPS database.

 Most actions are automated because of these defaults, but manual processing will be required in some cases.
 For example, a child (PIC C) may in fact be the primary claimant (i.e., the person who appointed the representative or on whose behalf the representative was appointed).
 In this situation, SPS may not process the assessment correctly on its own.
 Refer to GN 03920.019M.2., which identifies manual processing situations.